some-natalie/some-natalie/_posts/2023-07-03-threat-modeling-actions.md

 If every company is a software company, developer talent is always needed and expensive.
 This also extends to your operations and security folks.
 Having 10,000 alerts on CI builds sucks just as much as having 10,000 alerts on VM images as having 10,000 requests in queue for `thing`.
 The skills these folks bring are equally in demand.

 You can leverage open-source package ecosystems safely - GitHub Actions isn’t a terrifying exception.
 It can be safer and faster and reduce the overhead on your security teams as compared to existing CI systems, especially when implemented deliberately.
-Hopefully you’ve got the tools to do that now. :ribbon:
+Hopefully you’ve got the tools to do that now. 🎀

 ## Resources